Gifted-s/gifted-s.github.io/README.md

 ### Independent Researcher
 **Title:** VelarixDB, an LSM Storage Engine that reduces IO amplification <br/>
 **Advisor:** Adewumi Sunkanmi (self)
 **Synopsis:** [Recognized](https://x.com/andy_pavlo/status/1820436583977275426) as the first database emerging from Nigeria by Professor Andy Pavlo from Carnegie Mellon University.
 VelarixDB is a key-value store that reduces IO amplification during compaction by separating keys from values inspired by the WiscKey Paper from the University of Wisconsin-Madison.
-It uses asynchronous IO based on the recent adoption of io_uring on Linux, showing up to [60%](https://github.com/tokio-rs/tokio-uring/blob/master/DESIGN.md#:~:text=show%20up%20to-,60%25%20improvement.,-Though%20not%20yet) improvement when compared to epoll.
+It uses asynchronous IO based on the recent adoption of <i>io_uring</i> on Linux, showing up to [60%](https://github.com/tokio-rs/tokio-uring/blob/master/DESIGN.md#:~:text=show%20up%20to-,60%25%20improvement.,-Though%20not%20yet) higher throughput when compared to <i>epoll</i>.
 It is developed in Rust for memory safety.
 WiscKey benchmark shows 1.4 to 14 times faster random lookups and 2.5 to 111 times speedier database loading than RocksDB.

 - Built experimental version in Rust with features such as Size-Tier Compaction, Garbage Collector, Crash Recovery, Bloom Filter, and Value Log.
 - Leveraged a Lock-Free data structure (SkipMap) from the Crossbeam library for the Memtable, eliminating traditional locking mechanisms like Mutexes and reducing thread contention <br/>
+- Reduced IO amplification based on WiscKey model and then improved file IO throughput by adopting async IO with io_uring <br/>
  [Official Documentation](https://crates.io/crates/velarixdb) | [Code](https://github.com/Gifted-s/velarixdb) | [WiscKey Paper](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf)